cniel-ud/cniel-website/content/singles/admissions.md

 **Requirements:**
 Strong foundation in mathematics and statistics with programming experience for machine learning.
 Prior experience with signal processing, especially neural signals is preferred.

-Graduate research assistant positions are available starting Fall 2026 (or later) in the Computational Neural Information Engineering Laboratory led by Dr. Brockmeier.
+Graduate research assistant positions are available starting Fall 2027 (or later) in the Computational Neural Information Engineering Laboratory led by Dr. Brockmeier.
+-->

-##  Graduate research assistant positions are available starting Fall 2026 in the Computational Neural Information Engineering Laboratory led by Dr. Brockmeier.
+## Computational Neural Information Engineering Laboratory led by Dr. Brockmeier.

  The lab develops innovative machine learning approaches designed to extract information from complex data, motivated by the vastness of undersea environments and the intricacies of brain structure and function.
 Projects range from foundational research (involving mathematical, information theoretic, statistical, and computational principles) to impactful applications related to remote sensing (underwater sonar), computer vision, neural signals, neuroimaging, and other biomedical data.